PW Family Handbook

 AM student drop off in the carline

 Parents who drive their children to school are asked to follow the established carline path.
 Parents are asked to only allow your child out of the car when you are along the sidewalk.
-Allowing students out of the car while still in the parking lot poses a danger for them.
+Please do not allow your child to exit your car on the street.

 Parents are asked to keep the AM carline flowing by discharging your child and moving along.
 Please make sure your child is MASKED and ready to exit.
 Please move as far forward as possible when entering.
 If every car stops directly in front of the doors, then the line backs up into the street and causes delays.
 Staff members are assigned to monitor the doors and assist students as needed starting at 8:40.
 Students will be directed to specific doors and will report directly to their classrooms.